Structured Maths

 Lifting Maths Achievement

-Tahi Maths is:
+Tahi Maths provides:

-• day one new number is introduced
+• day one - a new number is introduced and the focus area is introduced or revised

 Scope & Sequence